 Tiger Leaping Gorge

+The other option is to do a multi day trek along the elevated walking trails cut high into the cliffs.
 The most famous, and most challenging, route is the 2 day trek, staying overnight in a guesthouse halfway along.
 This trek starts at an altitude of 1790m, and the first day winds uphill through the '28 Bends', the hardest part of the trek, to a final altitude of 2650m.
 Stay overnight in a simple but comfortable guesthouse with a spectacular view.
 The second day is easier, mostly flat and descending.

 For those who are looking for a hike, but who don't have the time for the 2 day trip or who want to avoid the daunting first uphill section, we have developed a day trip following an easier hiking route taking in some of the the most spectacular scenery of the gorge.
 The trek starts at Tina's Guesthouse, from where a rocky, uneven path ascends steeply through shrubland for around an hour.
 Continue along the higher path which ascends fairly gently for around 2 hours until reaching the Halfway House Guesthouse, where you will stop for lunch.
 After a well-deserved lunch descend along a paved road for around 45 minutes until reaching the main road where you meet your driver.
 Continue to the lower section of the Gorge where you have the option of descending to the viewing platforms beside the water.
 It is recommended to visit these viewing platforms after the trek when the crowds have left.